RalphHightower/RalphHightower/Astronomy/Auroras.md

 | Solar Event | Date |
 |---|---|
 | **[G4 (Severe) Geomagnetic Storming Observed / NOAA / NWS Space Weather Prediction Center](https://www.swpc.noaa.gov/news/g4-severe-geomagnetic-storming-observed)** <br />A G4 geomagnetic storm was observed at 0257 UTC Tuesday. | **Tuesday, September 17, 2024 03:54 UTC** |
-| **[Sun Releases Strong Flare – Solar Cycle 25](https://blogs.nasa.gov/solarcycle25/2024/09/16/sun-releases-strong-flare-4/)** </>The Sun emitted a strong solar flare, peaking at 11:29 a.m.
+| **[Sun Releases Strong Flare – Solar Cycle 25](https://blogs.nasa.gov/solarcycle25/2024/09/16/sun-releases-strong-flare-4/)** <br />>The Sun emitted a strong solar flare, peaking at 11:29 a.m.
 ET on Sept.
 14, 2024.
-NASA’s Solar Dynamics Observatory, which watches the Sun constantly, captured an image of the event.</>
+NASA’s Solar Dynamics Observatory, which watches the Sun constantly, captured an image of the event.<br />>
-</>A combination of multiple ultraviolet wavelengths shows the Sun with bright loops of material extending off of the surface.
-A bright flash erupts on the Sun's lower left, and a burst of material is thrown off of the Sun into space.</>NASA’s Solar Dynamics Observatory captured this image of a solar flare — seen as the bright flash near the center of the image – on Sept.
+<br />>A combination of multiple ultraviolet wavelengths shows the Sun with bright loops of material extending off of the surface.
+A bright flash erupts on the Sun's lower left, and a burst of material is thrown off of the Sun into space.<br />>NASA’s Solar Dynamics Observatory captured this image of a solar flare — seen as the bright flash near the center of the image – on Sept.
 14, 2024.
 The image shows a subset of extreme ultraviolet light that highlights the extremely hot material in flares and which is colorized in gold and red.
-Credit: NASA/SDO</>
+Credit: NASA/SDO<br />>
 Solar flares are powerful bursts of energy.
-Flares and solar eruptions can impact radio communications, electric power grids, navigation signals, and pose risks to spacecraft and astronauts.</></>This flare is classified as an X4.5 flare.
-X-class denotes the most intense flares, while the number provides more information about its strength.</></>To see how such space weather may affect Earth, please visit NOAA’s Space Weather Prediction Center https://spaceweather.gov/, the U.S. government’s official source for space weather forecasts, watches, warnings, and alerts.
+Flares and solar eruptions can impact radio communications, electric power grids, navigation signals, and pose risks to spacecraft and astronauts.<br />><br />>This flare is classified as an X4.5 flare.
+X-class denotes the most intense flares, while the number provides more information about its strength.<br />><br />>To see how such space weather may affect Earth, please visit NOAA’s Space Weather Prediction Center https://spaceweather.gov/, the U.S. government’s official source for space weather forecasts, watches, warnings, and alerts.
 NASA works as a research arm of the nation’s space weather effort.
 NASA observes the Sun and our space environment constantly with a fleet of spacecraft that study everything from the Sun’s activity to the solar atmosphere, and to the particles and magnetic fields in the space surrounding Earth. | **September 16, 2024** |
 | [Auroras galore!
 Severe geomagnetic storm sparks stunning northern lights across US (photos) / Space](https://www.space.com/severe-geomagnetic-storm-auroras-northern-lights-harvest-moon) | **September 17, 2024 **|
 | [Aurora alert — Powerful geomagnetic storm could spark northern lights across US and Europe on Sept.
 16 / Space](https://www.space.com/aurora-alert-northern-lights-september-mid-latitudes-south) | **September 16, 2024** |
 | [A Perfect Storm of Solar Activity Is About to Unleash an Amazing Show : ScienceAlert](https://www.sciencealert.com/a-perfect-storm-of-solar-activity-is-about-to-unleash-an-amazing-show) | **16 September 2024** |